Copyright 2021. Jennifer Phillips, Author. All rights reserved. Website design by: MBS Communications, LLC

 Nina perished in a Nazi ambush behind enemy lines.
 After the war, her family found her diary hidden in a wardrobe.
 Nina's diary was released as a book and became an international best seller.
 Written from ages 15-20, the diary revealed a teenager transforming into an adult juxtaposed against one of the most dangerous and tumultuous periods in world history.

 Nina Kosterina: A Young Communist in Stalinist Russia.
-Biography available in paperback and eBook formats.
+Biography available in paperback, hardcover, ePub and Kindle formats.
 For teen and older readers.
 Suitable for use with world history and social studies assignments.
 Lexile text measure: 1070.
-Paperback ISBN-13 978-1453886373, 202 pages (includes historical images).
+214 pages, includes historical images.